Default judgment: Default judgment

 Often, a certain additional time is required before a default judgment is permissible, and there may need to be additional notice to the defendant.
 Some states do not allow a default judgment to be entered against some defendants while other defendants are actively litigating the same case; this is an application of the "one final judgment" rule.
 Others will allow "several judgment" (judgment with respect to some defendants at one time, and with respect to others at another time), at least under some circumstances.

-The Servicemembers Civil Relief Act significantly restricts default judgments against members of the military services.
+Title II of the Servicemembers Civil Relief Act significantly restricts default judgments against members of the military services.
 The law requires that before a default judgment may be entered, the plaintiff must make a certification as to the military service status of the defendant whose default is sought.
 This certification may be made in the complaint, in a document filed with the proof of service, or later.
 Depending on the circumstances, other requirements may also apply.

 Some jurisdictions allow a clerk of court to enter default judgment in certain simple cases.
 These typically involve no exercise of judgment or discretion.
 Otherwise, a default judgment must be issued by a judge, who may require the plaintiff to present proof of his claims.